1-Butanol: Production

 In former times, butanol was prepared from crotonaldehyde, which can be obtained from acetaldehyde.

 Butanol can also be produced by fermentation of biomass by bacteria.
 Prior to the 1950s, Clostridium acetobutylicum was used in industrial fermentation to produce butanol.
 Research in the past few decades showed results of other microorganisms that can produce butanol through fermentation.

+Butanol can be produced via furan hydrogenation over Pd or Pt catalyst at high temperature and high pressure.

 Industrial use

 Constituting 85% of its use, 1-butanol is mainly used in the production of varnishes.
 It is a popular solvent, e.g. for nitrocellulose.
-A variety of butyl esters are used as solvents, e.g. butoxyethanol.
+A variety of butanol derivatives are used as solvents, e.g. butoxyethanol or butyl acetate.
 Many plasticizers are based on butyl esters, e.g., dibutyl phthalate.
 The monomer butyl acrylate is used to produce polymers.
 It is the precursor to n-butylamines.

 Biofuel

 1-Butanol has been proposed as a substitute for diesel fuel and gasoline.
 It is produced in small quantities in nearly all fermentations (see fusel oil).
 Clostridium produces much higher yields of butanol.
 Research is underway to increase the biobutanol yield from biomass.

 Butanol is considered as a potential biofuel (butanol fuel).
 Butanol at 85 percent strength can be used in cars designed for gasoline without any change to the engine (unlike 85% ethanol), and it provides more energy for a given volume than ethanol, almost as much as gasoline.
 Therefore, a vehicle using butanol would return fuel consumption more comparable to gasoline than ethanol.
 Butanol can also be added to diesel fuel to reduce soot emissions.

 The production of, or in some cases, the use of, the following substances may result in exposure to 1-butanol: artificial leather, butyl esters, rubber cement, dyes, fruit essences, lacquers, motion picture, and photographic films, raincoats, perfumes, pyroxylin plastics, rayon, safety glass, shellac varnish, and waterproofed cloth.